andersonfrailey/UBI_LaTex/paper.md

 %\floatfoot{A note}
 \end{figure}

 These reforms substantially raise the MTR for low and medium earners while the MTR for high income earners are largely unaffected.
-Primary earners with low incomes experience a large increase in MTR of between $10$ and $5$ percentage points.
-Those in the highest income percentile see little to no change in their MTR.
-Secondary income earners experience similar effects as those seen in the UBI $18$ plus dynamic simulation, with those in the first two income percentiles experiencing a $20$ percentage point MTR increase.
-Those in the $30\%$ to $40\%$ income percentile range experience little change in their MTR.
-Those with middle incomes experience $10$ percentage point increases in MTR rates.
+Primary earners in the lowest income percentile experience an average net-of-tax rate $(1 - MTR)$ increase from \ipbn{} to \iprn{}, or \ipvn{}.
+These individuals have increased income from the UBI, raising their MTR substantially.
+Those in the top income percentile experience a less dramatic change, with their MTR increasing by an average \ipvx{}.
+There is a similar pattern for secondary income earners.
+Those in the lowest income percentile experience a \isvn{} change in their MTR, while those in the highest income percentile experience a \isvx{} change in their MTR.\ospc These results are shown in figures \ref{figure:i3}, \ref{figure:i4}, and \ref{figure:i5}.

 \begin{figure}[H]
 \centering